pypeit/PypeIt/doc/pypeit_par.rst

 ====================  ==========  =======  ==========  ======================================================================================================================================================================================================================================================================================================================================================================================================
 ``coaddfile``         str         ..       ..
 Output filename
 ``ex_value``          str         ..       ``OPT``     The extraction to coadd, i.e. optimal or boxcar.
 Must be either 'OPT' or 'BOX'
-``extrap_sens``       bool        ..
-False       If False (default), the code will barf in Echelle mode if one tries to use sensfunc at wavelengths outside its defined domain.
-By changing the par['sensfunc']['extrap_blu']and par['sensfunc']['extrap_red'] this domain can be extended.
-If True the code will blindly extrapolate.
 ``filter``            str         ..       ``none``    Filter for scaling.
 See flux_calib.load_fitler_file() for naming.
 Ignore if none
 ``filter_mag``        float       ..       ..
 Magnitude of the source in the given filter
 ``filter_mask``       str, list   ..       ..
 List of wavelength regions to mask when doing the scaling (ie. occasional junk pixels).Colon and comma separateed, e.g.   5552:5559,6010:6030